MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-basics.md

 title: Bot Framework SDK authentication basics
 description: Learn about the authentication basics in the Bot Framework SDK.
 Learn how a bot can access protected resources on behalf of a user.
 author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
+ms.service: bot-service
 ms.topic: conceptual
-ms.service: bot-service
 ms.date: 10/20/2021
 ---